-Aperture parameters become effective immediately after loading and remain in effect until a new value is loaded.
-Selecting a new current aperture, or any other command, does not reset the aperture parameters.
-The parameters do not change the aperture definition or D-code in the aperture dictionary; when a current aperture is selected its original definition is taken, and the current aperture parameters are applied to the original when used.
-An example:
+The commands LP, LM, LR and LS load the aperture graphics state parameters.
+These parameters transform the current aperture as used in an operation command and take effect immediately after they are loaded and remain in effect until a new value is loaded.
+Selecting a new current aperture does not reset these parameters, nor does any other command except LP, LM, LR and LS.

+The parameters do not change the aperture definition in the aperture dictionary; in this sense they are volatile; when a new current aperture is selected the original definition is taken, and the current aperture states are applied.